interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 "operations":[]
 ```

-In the following, we specify to operations;
+In the following, we specify two operations.

 The first operation highlights (`"operation": "highlight"`) all occurances of element `A` when the user hovers (`"trigger": "mouseover"`) any element with the id `a` (`"element": "a"`).
 The highlighted elements will become red (`"after": {"style": {"fill": "red"}}"`).

 The second operation (`"operation": "append"`) shows a new panel below the other panels (`"after": 2`) when the user clicks (`"trigger": "click"`) on any elemnt with the id `a` (`"element": "a"`).
 The new panel is shown in a new row  (`"newpanels": [[3]]`).